-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

 It’s very hard to vote by mail

-Before this law, Texas already made it quite difficult to vote by mail.
-You have to be 65 or older, or prove you’re not home on Election Day or for early voting, or that you have a disability that prevents you from voting in person.
-The new law does allow pregnant voters to vote by mail if they are toward the end of their pregnancy.
+Before this law, Texas had already made it quite difficult to vote by mail.
+You have to be 65 or older, or prove you won’t be home on Election Day or for early voting, or that you have a disability that prevents you from voting in person.
+The new law does allow people to vote by mail if they are toward the end of a pregnancy.

 The new law sets up very specific ID requirements to apply to vote by mail.
-You need to include either your Texas driver’s license number, or the last four digits of your Social Security, on both the application and the return envelope.
+You need to include your Texas driver’s license number, or the last four digits of your Social Security, on the application and the return envelope.
 (There are two lines under the flap of the envelope for this.)

-If you forget to include either of your IDs on the return envelope, or if your ID doesn’t match what the county has on file for you, your ballot application is rejected.
+If you forget to include either on the return envelope, or if your ID doesn’t match what the county has on file for you, your ballot application is rejected.

-Since most of the people allowed to vote early are 65 or older, this rule could be disenfranchising the Republican base in Texas, which leans older and tends to vote more reliably than younger voters.
+Because most of the people allowed to vote early are 65 or older, this rule could be disenfranchising the Republican base in Texas, which leans older and tends to vote more reliably than younger voters.

-The Post’s Amy Gardner reports that in February, counties rejected thousands of ballots because voters didn’t know to include their ID numbers on the envelope.
-The month before that, counties rejected a high number of ballot applications for similar reasons — as much as 25 to 30 percent.
+The Washington Post’s Amy Gardner reports that in February, counties rejected thousands of ballots because voters didn’t know to include their ID numbers on the envelope.
+The month before that, counties rejected a high number of ballot applications for similar reasons — as many as 25 to 30 percent.
 NBC News reports nearly half of mail ballot applications in El Paso County have been rejected, with election officials saying many long-standing voters have been caught up in extra layers of bureaucracy.

 Jennifer Anderson is the top election official in Hays County, outside Austin.
-She said her county has been spending lots of time and money doing a “huge” outreach to voters, and they still had to reject about 25 percent of mail ballot applications.
-As they send back rejected ballot applications, she hopes those rates will go down.
-“But this may still be a problem with smaller counties that don’t have as large of staff and time to reach out to voters,” she warned.
+She said her county has been spending lots of time and money doing a “huge” outreach to voters — and still had to reject about 25 percent of mail ballot applications.
+As rejected ballot applications are sent back, she said, she hopes those rates will go down.
+“But this may still be a problem with smaller counties that don’t have as large of a staff and time to reach out to voters,” she warned.

 Voters have to fix their mail ballot applications by Friday to receive one in time to vote in the primary.
 Election officials aren’t required to contact a voter by phone or email to let them know their ballot has been rejected.
 (They can mail it back, but only if there’s enough time before the election.)